 Step 3: Authorize Teamup to post on Slack

-When done, click the Save button.
+- When done, click the Save button.

-Please note changes of past events will only trigger notifications if the calendar is on a Premium plan.
+Note that changes of past events will only trigger notifications if the calendar is on a Premium plan.

-Test the connection between Teamup and Slack
+Test the Slack notifications

-To stop Teamup from posting notifications to Slack, go to Slack’s app directory and delete the integration with Teamup Calendar.
+- From your Slack app, go to the app directory and delete the integration with Teamup Calendar.